 Separately, it is a longstanding tradition that many (if not all) detectives in this type of mystery story do not cross over into romance.
 Miss Marple was never married, nor was Jessica Fletcher in Murder She Wrote or Sherlock Holmes (Christie's main inspiration for Hercule Poirot), for that matter.
 Even Columbo's wife never made it on screen.
 And Poirot, more than most detectives, seems particularly ill suited to romance in all his prickly fastidiousness.
 Now why is this partnerlessness so common in the classic form of detective stories?
 Because detectives are not quite real characters, at least not as we think of characters in most media.

-Now while I can understand the instinct Branagh might of had in giving his Poirot a little more to work with (are Poirot's famous mannerisms enough to carry an entire movie?), that instinct and the following choices reveal a fundamental misunderstanding of the genre.
+Now while I can understand the instinct Branagh might have had in giving his Poirot a little more to work with (are Poirot's famous mannerisms enough to carry an entire movie?), that instinct and the following choices reveal a fundamental misunderstanding of the genre.
 The detective is not a traditional leading character.
 They must be interesting and idiosyncratic enough to hold our attention, but really, they're our window into the case, not a real protagonist.This is why we might sneek a peek into Benoit Blanc's life in Glass Onion, but we don't need to know how he became a detective or how he met his husband.
 That's all secondary to the story itself, which, of course, is the murder and how it gets solved.

 Now of course, not all adaptations have to be faithful to character, story, or even genre (for one, the plot of Haunting in Venice is virtually unrelated to it's "inspiration" Hallowe'en Party, and that's to its benefit), but giving us a Poirot backstory doesn't really help the movie experience, at least not in Death on the Nile.
 The hints at a dark Poirot history works a little more in Haunting in Venice, but that's because it's made less explicit and is better tied to the plot (which is about ghosts).